acmeyer/trump-block/README.md

 I think we can all benefit from having a little less of The Donald in our lives.

+For more read my post about it [here](https://medium.com/@alexcmeyer/an-experiment-of-sorts-can-you-remove-trump-from-the-internet-d8647cefe340#.4zaelyemm)

 ## How to Use

 To use or check the app out, you need to follow these simple steps: